-Where is the Treaty of Waitangi?
-Find out how the Declaration of Independence of the United Tribes of New Zealand, Treaty of Waitingi and the Women's Suffrage Petition were trucked 200m from Archives New Zealand Te Rua Mahara o te Kāwanatanga to the National Library of New Zealand Te Puna Mātauranga o Aotearoa in preparation for the opening of the He Tohu exhibition.
+Find out how the documents in the He Tohu exhibition were moved 200m from Archives New Zealand Te Rua Mahara o te Kāwanatanga to the National Library of New Zealand Te Puna Mātauranga o Aotearoa in preparation for the opening of the He Tohu exhibition.

 Historic pre-dawn ceremonial procession